totocaster/CDFInitialsAvatar/README.md

 ### Further Customizations

-You are free to change `backgroundColor`, `initilasFont` and `initialsColor`.
+You can change `backgroundColor`, `initilasFont` and `initialsColor`.
 This should cover everything.
 For details, refer to header file.
 It's well documented.

 Example project also contains usage samples.

 ### What About Circle Avatars?

-I believe generator should be responsible for content only, thus in case you want to mask content with circle (or pretty much any shape you want), please consider `mask` layer of your `UIImageView`.
+I believe generator should be responsible for content only, thus in case you want to mask content with circle (or pretty much any shape), please consider `mask` layer of your `UIImageView`.

 See example project to view actual sample.